ssaring/sportstracker/sportstracker/docs/README.txt

 weight by adding weight entries for special dates.
 Note and weight entries don't need the definition of sport types.

+Entries of all types can be simply copied.
+This is very useful when you have many similar exercises or weight entries.
+You just select the entry to copy and start the copy action from the context or main menu.
+It displays the Add dialog for the copied entry with all data prefilled.
+You just need to enter the new date.

 The calendar view displays all exercise, note and weight entries of the selected month.
 The last column contains the distance and duration summary for all exercises of the appropriate week.
 New exercise entries can be added by